KxSystems/docs/docs/kb/logging.md

 ```q
 q)logfilehandle enlist (`upd;x;y)
 ```
-When a kdb+ process plays back this log, a function called `upd` will be called with the value of the two parameters.
+When a kdb+ process plays back this log, a function called `upd` is called with the value of the two parameters.
 Multiple function calls can be logged also:

 ```q
 q)logfilehandle ((`func1;param1);(`func2;param1;param2))